 In accordance with the Consumer Protection Law, Consumer Affairs Committees could also confer upon an investigative body to investigate and verify the accuracy of information related to the disputed goods or services, as well as the harms to consumers and their properties.
 If Consumer Affairs Committee finds that the entrepreneur fails to follow one of the provisions contained in Consumer Protection Law, the Committee could impose administrative penalties according to section 53 of the Consumer Protection Law.

 In addition, regarding consumer protection, Myanmar works in cooperation with regional and international organizations for consumer protection activities.
-Department of Consumer Affairs has already drafted the National Consumer Protection Program (2021-2025) with the support of the Deutsche Gesellschaft für Internationale Zusammenarbeit GmbH (GIZ).
-There are five core processes under the program and the strategic action plans designed under each core process are planned to be implemented during 2021-2025.
+Department of Consumer Affairs has already introduced the National Consumer Protection Program (2021-2025) with the support of the Deutsche Gesellschaft für Internationale Zusammenarbeit GmbH (GIZ).
+There are five core processes under this program.
+Moreover, thirty- six strategic action plans have already designed in line with each core process, which are planned to be implemented during 2021-2025.